issues2000.org

 FactCheck.org analyses the veracity of statements made during political races.
 OnTheIssues.org summarizes two sets of analyses:

-1. From presidential debates
+1. From debates and public speeches

-2. From presidential TV & radio advertisements
+2. From TV & radio advertisements

 Following is the self-description of how FactCheck.org works: